CongducPham/LowCostLoRaGw/README.md

 Option (ii)
 -----------

-If your gateway has Internet connectivity (DHCP with Internet sharing for instance), you can use our `update_gw.sh` script.
+If your gateway has Internet connectivity (DHCP with Internet sharing on your laptop for instance), you can use our `update_gw.sh` script.
 Even if the SD card image has a recent version of the gateway software with the `update_gw.sh` script in the `lora_gateway/scripts` folder it is safer to get the latest version of this script.
 Simply do:

 	> cd /home/pi
 	> wget https://raw.githubusercontent.com/CongducPham/LowCostLoRaGw/master/gw_full_latest/scripts/update_gw.sh